-It’s now so simple to create a professional video, directly from within your 3D software program, that you can create, edit, and share a stunning video in just a few clicks of your mouse.
+It’s now so simple to create a professional video, directly within your 3D landscape design software, that you can create, edit, and share a stunning video in just a few clicks of your mouse.
 That means you can instantly reach your clients where they spend quite a bit of their time: online, on social media, where they are ready to share with their friends and family.

 - Add Sound Effects:

 Video editing tools have become so easy to use that immersing your clients in richly layered sound no longer requires any sound-mixing experience.
 From narrating a tour to showcasing the well-chosen water feature, you can create a beautifully detailed soundscape for your clients — while also demonstrating features of your design, including ideal speaker placement and noise-pollution blocking.

 Sound effects are just one way to draw your client’s attention to what you’re offering them.
 You can also easily edit the pacing of your video to encourage your clients to pay attention to unique ways you’ve solved their problems.

 For example, when you use a video to take your clients for a virtual dip in their new pool, you can show them not just how fun the pool will be but also how perfectly you’ve situated it so that they enjoy the best view from their property.